Léonce de Saint-Martin

-Léonce Marie-Joseph, Comte de Saint-Martin-de-Paylha (31 October 1886 - 10 June 1954), shortened to and more well known by Léonce de Saint-Martin, was a French organist and composer.
+Léonce Marie-Joseph, Comte de Saint-Martin-de-Paylha (31 October 1886 – 10 June 1954) was a French organist and composer.
+He served as titular organist of Notre-Dame de Paris from 1937 until his death.

 Biography

+He was born in Albi, Tarn, into an aristocratic family.
+One of his distant relatives was Louis Claude de Saint-Martin.

-He was born in Albi (Tarn).
-As the successor of Louis Vierne in 1937, he was organist at Notre-Dame de Paris until his death in 1954.
+In 1937 he succeeded Louis Vierne as organist at Notre-Dame de Paris, having previously been Vierne's assistant for 17 years.
+He held the post until his death in 1954.

 Saint-Martin was heavily attacked for his appointment to Notre Dame by the Cathedral chapter, since it was done without competition.
 Saint-Martin was also mainly self-taught, and did not enter the conservatory, and thus was deemed to be an amateur organist.
 These accusations were easily seen to be false by eye-witnesses, such as Pierre Cochereau, who took Saint-Martin's place as titular organist after the latter's death.
 An example of his fine skill can be seen in his organ compositions, filled with emotional and spiritual writing.
 Saint-Martin was also a pious man, as he stated "but whatever the Good Lord wills is fine by me" concerning his death.
 His virtuosity can be seen by the fact that he played Marcel Dupré's op.
 7 to the satisfaction of Dupré's wife, Jeanne Pascouau, at a time when Charles-Marie Widor stated that these pieces were unplayable.